• logo linkedin

 Metis Lebanon Plastic turtle

 The arts play an increasingly important role in development, a strategy that AFD has been involved in since 2018.
-From theater and cinema to music and dance, AFD backs a range of projects that broaden access to the arts and facilitate dialogue and a different kind of social interaction.
-We take a closer look at three projects that use art as a vehicle for development.
+AFD backs a range of projects, involving music, dance and other disciplines in an effort to broaden access to the arts and facilitate dialogue.
+In the approach to “Creation Africa” in Paris on 6 to 8 October - a forum for creative actors working in the arts, from cinema to virtual reality - we take a closer look at three projects that use art as a vehicle for development.

 Music, theater, cinema, dance, radio, video games: the range of artistic possibilities is endless, not least when it comes to using the arts to promote positive social change.
 In 2018, AFD took on a new mission to support cultural and creative industries (CCI) in the countries where it operates.